Easy Patriotic Sensory Bin for the 4th of July

 I love the 4th of July!
 Absolutely love it!
-For so many years we’ve had to create our own July fourth festivities while living overseas and I’m totally looking forward to being able to celebrate here in the U.S.!
+For so many years we’ve had to create our own July fourth festivities while living overseas and I always look forward to being able to celebrate here in the U.S.!
 Bring on those fireworks!
-(From a distance, of course, because Shiloh is terrified of them…) This red, white and blue patriotic sensory bin was so much fun!
-Shiloh isn’t ready to learn the Pledge of Allegiance, but she has learned the word flag, so we made sure to include them in our bin.
+(From a distance, of course, because my preschooler is terrified of them…) This red, white and blue patriotic sensory bin was so much fun!
+Shiloh isn’t ready to learn the Pledge of Allegiance, but she has learned the word flag, so we made sure to include them in our rice sensory bin.

-Materials suggested for this Red, White and Blue Patriotic Sensory Bin:
+Materials for the Red, White and Blue Sensory Bin

 How to prepare the rice: